Creating A Cannery Community

 In November 2016, Trident Seafoods executives and Tundra Vision agreed to collect, preserve and share the stories of the cannery people—the company personnel, local residents, Native groups, commercial fishermen, and chiefly, the cannery workers—whose activities are reflected by and embedded in the industrial landscape.
-Trident authorized Tundra Vision to launch the NN Cannery History Project, which aims to meet three objective by 2020:
+Trident authorized Tundra Vision to launch the NN Cannery History Project, which aims to meet four objectives by 2021:

-- List the NN cannery complex in the National Register of Historic Places;
+List the NN cannery complex as a Historic Maritime District in the National Register of Historic Places;

 For summer 2017, the NN Cannery Project team, through technical assistance from the National Park Service’s Alaska Regional Office, focused on collecting data for the National Register nomination.
 Historian Bob King from Juneau, archeologist Anne Pollnow from Sitka, and historian/project director Katherine (Katie) Ringsmuth traveled to South Naknek, Alaska to conduct archeological, architectural and historic evaluations of the cannery property.
 Fieldwork also gave us the opportunity to share good news: that the National Endowment of Humanities had awarded the NN Cannery History Project a $60,000 Creating Humanities Community Grant.
 Cannery Superintendent Carvel Zimin and South Naknek Librarian Shirley Zimin organized a community gathering so that the NN Cannery History Project team could invite residents to help create a humanities community around the closure of the cannery.